Updated

 2.2.
 No driver’s license suspension

-An accused can only be guilty under these laws if his/her license was suspended.
-Therefore, it is a defense for a defendant to show that he/she had a legal license when caught driving.
+You can only be guilty under these laws if your license was suspended.
+Therefore, it is a defense for you to show that you had a legal license when caught driving.

 2.3.
 Necessity

-Under a necessity defense, a defendant essentially tries to avoid guilt by showing that:
+Under a necessity defense, you essentially try to avoid guilt by showing that:

 - to commit the crime.

 People sometimes refer to this defense as “guilty with an explanation.”
-In the context of this statute, an accused could attempt to show that he/she committed the crime since he/she had no other choice.
-Perhaps, for example, the defendant drove because of an emergency.
+In the context of this statute, you could attempt to show that you committed the crime since you had no other choice.
+Perhaps, for example, you drove because of an emergency.

 3. What are the 14601.1(a) VC penalties?